bkbasdil/commentary-on-andini-et-al/README.md

 This Git includes the paper I wrote with Nikolaos Papoulias, the code we wrote together, and the data required for the replication of the paper.

-You can direct all inquiries to kaanbasdil@gmail.com
+You can direct all inquiries to baris.basdil@ut-capitole.fr

 Thanks!